Auri-Fex/Halcova/halcova/stories/04_the_warden_story_v3.md

 The street outside was fog and commerce, Merchant City waking to another day of transactions and arrangements.
 Vàscalìn walked through it without seeing it, her Attunement marks still cold, the echo's dissolution still vibrating in her bones.

 Not this echo's dissolution.
 The other one.
-The one from a month ago.
+The one from a few weeks ago.

 Cèresnav.
 That had been the name.
-A merchant dead twenty years, bound to a Hand Quarter corpse-collector, awakening with memories that should have stayed buried.
+A merchant dead thirty-seven years, bound to a Hand Quarter corpse-collector, awakening with memories that should have stayed buried.
 She'd stood in that cramped room on Rag-Picker's Lane and watched him come apart—not through Warden authority, but through his own choice.
 The pattern letting go instead of being torn.

 Different from forced dissolution.
 Gentler.
 More like a sigh than a scream.

-And the binder's eyes afterward—Vèirnav, pattern-constrained, twenty years carrying the dead—that fog in his gaze.
+And the binder's eyes afterward—Vèirnav, pattern-constrained, twenty years carrying that particular dead man—that fog in his gaze.
 The permanent haze that meant the bleed had settled in, pattern boundaries dissolving, the dead man's memories seeping into living consciousness.

 She knew that fog.
 She saw it every morning in her own mirror, though she'd never admitted what it meant.
 Told herself it was just the Attunement, just the price of seeing patterns everywhere.
 Just the cost of being good at her job.